NumeralHQ/research-data-staging/README.md

    b.
 Filter rows where `ADMIN_COLUMN` value == `ADMIN_FILTER_VALUE`.
    c.
 For each match create **two** `Record` objects (Business, Personal) using `mapper.py`.
 6. `orchestrator` gathers all `Record`s, streams them into a `csv.writer` **in the fixed column order**.
-7. Upload to S3 under `research-YYYYMMDD-HHMM.csv` (timestamp in America/Los_Angeles).
+7. Create timestamped output folder `output-YYYYMMDD-HHMM` and upload `results.csv` (timestamp in America/Los_Angeles).
-8. If any sheets were skipped due to errors, dump their details to `/errors/errors-YYYYMMDD-HHMM.json`; also `logger.error("Error: Processing {file}")` for CloudWatch alarm.
+8. If any sheets were skipped due to errors, dump their details to `errors.json` in the same folder; also `logger.error("Error: Processing {file}")` for CloudWatch alarm.

 ---